 Go Hunting To Make Money (And Get Free Food)

 As you travel around the map, keep an eye out for animals you can kill.
 Hunting is a great way to stock up on meat without buying food, which you’ll need to survive in Red Dead Online.
 You’ll have to cook any meat you collect, but that can easily be done at your camp or at most random campfires you find the world.
-Hunting also rewards you with pelts, which can be sold.
-Even a lower quality pelt is worth selling when you are first starting out.
+Hunting also rewards you with pelts, which can be sold or, if you are a Trader, turned in for XP.
+Even a lower quality pelt is worth selling or trading in when you are first starting out.

 You can also pick plants and herbs (use eagle eye to highlight them, just like in the main game).
 Some plants, including carrots and berries, can be fed to your horse, which needs to eat as well.
 Others can be used to season food, making it more effective.

 Anything hanging on or draped over your horse can disappear if you are kicked from the server.
 (This has happened to me multiple times in a single session.)
-Don’t ride around too long without going back to a butcher and selling what you killed.
+Don’t ride around too long without selling or trading what you killed.

 Unlike in the main game, horses in Red Dead Online don’t really seem to die.
 Your first horse will have insurance, but any horses you buy after that will cost five gold bars to insure, which for most players will be too expensive.
 But while insurance does make the process of getting your horse to return faster, horses without insurance will also respawn.
 The timer for a non-insured horse to return seems to be about two minutes, and the vet costs are around $2 to $4.